aws-samples/aws-hybrid-storage-workshop/scenario-2/module-1/README.md

 ### 1. Deploy Linux Instance using CloudFormation Template

+The first step is to deploy an EC2 instance in eu-west-1 to simulate a linux server running in a non-AWS location.

 You can launch this AWS CloudFormation template in the eu-west-1 region to build the necessary resources automatically.